-Application of electron microscopy to the question in solid state physics, materials research, nanotechnology and biology
+Application of electron microscopy to scientific questions in solid state physics, materials research, nanotechnology and biology

 Prof. Dr. Claus Feldmann will take over the provisional management of the LEM from 01.07.2021.
 The institute is looking forward to the cooperation and thanks him for his willingness and the interest shown.